ivanvoitalov/tail-estimation/README.md

 ## Simple Usage Example

 Here we provide the simplest usage example of the _tail-estimation_ script.
 Suppose we want to compute the tail index of a degree distribution of the [CAIDA network](http://konect.uni-koblenz.de/networks/as-caida20071105) provided by [KONECT database](http://konect.uni-koblenz.de/).
-We first convert the network in the form of an edge list to the format of _degree counts_ as indicated above.
+We first convert the network from the format of an edge list to the format of _degree counts_ as indicated above.
 The converted data can be found under the _Examples_ directory under the **CAIDA_KONECT.dat** name.
 Then we run the _tail-estimation.py_ script as follows:
 ```
 python tail-estimation.py /path/to/degree/sequence /path/to/output/plots/file
 ```

-This will produce an image file with plots as well as some STDOUT messages reporting estimated tail indices.
-An example of such image for the CAIDA network is given below:
+This will produce a collection of plots as well as some STDOUT messages reporting estimated tail indices.
+An example of plots generated for the CAIDA network is given below:
 ![CAIDA Output](https://raw.githubusercontent.com/ivanvoitalov/tail-estimation/master/Figures/CAIDA_output.png)

-## Command Line Options
+# What does it mean?!

+Although at the first glance the plots produced by the script may seem to be complicated, it is very easy to interpret them for your network!
+The main thing to notice is that all tail index estimates are plotted in terms of parameter $\xi$ that is related to the tail index of the PDF of degree distribution $\gamma$ as follows: $\xi = \frac{1}{\gamma - 1}$.
+Here we list the description of what is exactly shown on each subfigure, starting from the top left one:
+1. Log-binned probability density function (PDF) of a given degree sequence.
+2. Complementary cumulative distribution function (CCDF) of a given degree sequence.
+3. Smooth and adjusted Hill estimates of $\xi = \frac{1}{\gamma - 1}$ parameter on a linear scale as a function of the number of included degree sequence order statistic $\kappa$.
+Star marker shows best estimate of the tail index $\xi$ based on the double-bootstrap procedure for Hill estimator.
+4. Smooth and adjusted Hill estimates of $\xi$ parameter on a semilog scale as a function of the number of included degree sequence order statistic $\kappa$.
+Star marker shows best estimate of the tail index $\xi$ based on the double-bootstrap procedure for Hill estimator.
+5. Pickands, moments and kernel-type estimates of $\xi$ parameter on a linear scale as a function of the number of included degree sequence order statistic $\kappa$.
+Star markers show best estimate of the tail index $\xi$ based on the double-bootstrap procedure for moments and kernel-type estimators.
+6. Pickands, moments and kernel-type estimates of $\xi$ parameter on a semilog scale as a function of the number of included degree sequence order statistic $\kappa$.
+Star markers show best estimate of the tail index $\xi$ based on the double-bootstrap procedure for moments and kernel-type estimators.

+## Advanced Examples

+# Generating diagnostic plots

+# Changing _epsstop_ parameter

+# Analyzing non-network data

+# Noise and why is it added

 ## Implemented Estimators

 Currently several classical estimators for tail index estimation are implemented:
-* Hill estimator, including smoothed Hill estimator and adjusted Hill estimator;
+* Hill estimator, including smoothed Hill estimator;
 * moments estimator;
 * Pickands estimator;
 * kernel-type estimator.

 ## Double-bootstrap for Optimal Threshold Estimation

-The package implement double-bootstrap estimation of the optimal order statistic for several estimators:
+The package implements double-bootstrap estimation of the optimal order statistic for several estimators:
 * Hill;
 * Moments;
 * Kernel-type.